eidan66/OnlineStore/readme.rst

 *******************
 Testing the store:
 *******************
-If you want, i made an user for who doesn't want to register and skip it.
+If you want, i made an user for who doesn't want to register and want to skip it.

 * username : Admin123
 * Password : Admin123